 Earth and Environmental research underpins many of the greatest challenges facing our world, from climate change and energy access, through to water security and sustainability.
 Ensuring research outputs and data in this area are open access, rapidly available and reproducible is critical to giving us the best chance to meet these challenges, and to ensuring a more equitable and sustainable future for all.

-At F1000Research, we feel strongly about representing a broad range of topics within Earth & Environmental Sciences, publishing and disseminating research in a discoverable, useable, and reproducible way.
+At F1000Research, we feel strongly about representing a broad range of topics within Earth & Environmental Sciences including but not limited to:

 Find the perfect home for your research